StoneT2000/Polytomizator/README.md

 # Polytomizator
-A small web applet that helps generate poly art using an uploaded background image.
+A web applet that helps generate poly art using an uploaded background image.

 This was made using JS and HTML.
 Library used was p5.js.